Hippocampome-Org/hco_dev_docs/docs/editing/general_editing.md

     Page content

-- Currently the new page must be manually to /docs/index.rst under the appropriate folder
+- Currently the new page must be manually added to /docs/index.rst including the appropriate folder name.
+If a page already exists no table of contents changes are needed.

 Example: